-If I win more than one auction, can I make one donation for the cumulative amount?
+If I win more than one auction, can I make one donation for the cumulative amount of all my wins?

-Once you complete your donation, send a PDF copy or screenshot of the receipt to us at firstname.lastname@example.org.
-Personal information (i.e., name, address, credit card number) on receipts can be redacted; we only need to see the date, charity name, and donation amount.
+Personal information on receipts can be redacted; we only need to see the date, charity name, and donation amount.
+More info can be found in our Donation Guide.